-New sheriff in Snohomish County says he’s rehired deputy fired for ‘unjustified’ shooting that resulted in $1 million settlement
+New sheriff in Snohomish County rehires deputy fired for ‘unjustified’ shooting that resulted in $1 million settlement

 Wallin, a 13-year department veteran with prior disciplinary issues, was fired by Trenary last October, just a month before the election, after an internal investigation found that Wallin had violated department policies involving improper use of deadly force and negligence.
 Trenary said he was skeptical of Wallin’s assertion that his “Spidey sense” told him Peters was armed, even though no weapon was seen.
 After the shooting, a handgun was found in a closed case beneath the folded-down center console of Peters’ Ford F-150 pickup, the letter says.

-According to documents obtained by The Seattle Times through a public-disclosure request, containing nearly 900 pages of internal-investigation and Snohomish County Multi-Agency Response Team (SMART) reports and interviews, Fortney was the sergeant supervising the chase initiated by Wallin to try to stop a speeding Ford pickup truck driven by Peters.
+According to documents obtained by The Seattle Times through a public-disclosure request, comprising nearly 900 pages of internal-investigation and Snohomish County Multi-Agency Response Team (SMART) reports and interviews, Fortney was the sergeant supervising the chase initiated by Wallin to try to stop a speeding Ford pickup driven by Peters.
 Trenary and other high-ranking sheriff’s officials determined the chase should have been called off by Fortney.

 Jeffery Campiche, one of the attorneys for Carl and Jayni Peters, the parents of the dead man, said the family is “disappointed and concerned” by Wallin’s reinstatement.

 “The family’s concern is that Deputy Wallin has demonstrated a willingness to unnecessarily use deadly force in situations that don’t justify it,” Campiche said.
-He pointed to the internal investigation summary, which concluded there was “No statement, information or evidence to show that Nickolas Peters was known or believed to be armed with a firearm or deadly weapon at the time of the encounter, or that he displayed a weapon or threatened deadly force on the either deputy or his passenger.
+He pointed to the internal investigation summary, which concluded there was “No statement, information or evidence to show that Nickolas Peters was known or believed to be armed with a firearm or deadly weapon at the time of the encounter, or that he displayed a weapon or threatened deadly force on either the deputy or his passenger.
 His vehicle was effectively pinned and disabled.”

 “Sheriff Fortney’s decision to disregard his own office’s investigation and … give a gun and badge back to an unstable officer who has demonstrated his willingness use unnecessary deadly force on citizens should be reconsidered,” Campiche wrote.

-According to reports, Wallin, 38, initiated a chase with Peters’ pickup truck while responding to a domestic disturbance call in the 19500 block of Sixth Drive Southeast in the Lynnwood area in the early-morning hours of Oct.
+According to reports, Wallin, 38, chased Peters’ truck while responding to a domestic disturbance call in the 19500 block of Sixth Drive Southeast in the Lynnwood area in the early-morning hours of Oct.
 23, 2018.
-Wallin said the truck was driving erratically and fled when he turned on his emergency lights.
+Wallin said Peters was driving erratically and fled when he turned on his emergency lights.
 Speeds reached 100 miles per hour and Wallin reported the truck was “all over the roadway.”

-At one point, Wallin stated over the police radio that, “We have to take this guy out, he’s going to kill someone,” according to documents.
-The truck eventually spun out and was pinned between a sheriff’s car and trees and immobilized.
+At one point, Wallin stated over the police radio that “We have to take this guy out, he’s going to kill someone,” according to documents.
+The truck eventually spun out and was pinned between a sheriff’s car and some trees, and was immobilized.
 Peters, whose girlfriend was in the passenger seat, revved the engine, but the investigation concluded the vehicle was pinned.
 While the other deputy leaped on the hood of the truck and ordered Peters and his girlfriend out of the vehicle, Wallin fired two rounds through the windshield, mortally wounding Peters.

 The Snohomish County prosecutor determined the shooting was justified under the law, and declined to file charges.
 However, an internal investigation determined Wallin had violated department policy and that the shooting was “intentional and unjustified.”
-Peter’s family filed a federal civil-rights lawsuit against Wallin and the sheriff’s office last year.
+Peters’ family filed a federal civil-rights lawsuit against Wallin and the Sheriff’s Office last year.
 The county settled the lawsuit for $1 million earlier this month.

 The case was an issue during the campaign, with Fortney claiming that Wallin was a supporter who was being punished by Trenary.